Was Socotra A Mistake?

 If you’re unfamiliar with Socotra, it’s a small island nestled south of Yemen in the Arabian Sea.
 It has a complicated history and because of the ongoing civil war in Yemen getting there is a challenging task.
 I’ll be honest, I visited Socotra in 2013 and reaching it was way much easier than today.

-Because of its location between Somalia, Yemen, India and Oman, Soqotri people, history, traditions, and food is a melting pot of these cultures.
+Because of its location between Somalia, Yemen, India and Oman, Soqotri people, history, traditions, and the food is a melting pot of these cultures.
 With approximately 50,000 inhabitants, many of them live a simple and peaceful life and never make it off the island.
 Socotra is dotted with small villages and pretty much all tourists who visit the island end up living in a tent and using an outdoor shower because of the limited infrastructure.

 Socotra really is a place like no other.
 With its Dragon’s Blood Trees that look like gigantic mushrooms, white sand dunes, and amazing wildlife, it might take up to two days just to get there by boat.
 That’s why my expectations for this island were high.